JujuDesFruits/Cloud/README.md

 # to enter the container
 nsenter --target $PID --mount --uts --ipc --net --pid
 ```
---> *KEEPALIVED_PRIORITY* or Virtual Router Redundancy Protocol give a device's priority for becoming the master default device.
+* *KEEPALIVED_PRIORITY* or Virtual Router Redundancy Protocol give a device's priority for becoming the master default device.
 To becoming more priority, just decrease the value associated.

 ## Show me your metrics
+**Answer**
---> *collector* in this context means that tools expose and group informations from each container/services
+* *collector* in this context means that tools expose and group informations from each container/services
---> we gonna list each tool with a short description of their job :
+* we gonna list each tool with a short description of their job :
   - prometheus, It collects metrics
   from configured targets at given intervals, evaluates rule expressions, displays the results, and can trigger alerts if some condition is  observed to be true
   - grafana is a website showing metrics collected by prometheus, it's organised by diagram and values